 Planning and implementing regional ecosystem recovery activities relies on an understanding of causal relationships between an action (such as estuary restoration) and an outcome (improved juvenile salmon survival) that is based on experience, observation, and research.
 Remaining gaps (“uncertainties”) in our knowledge of these relationships can reduce the effectiveness of recovery.
 To address these gaps, we work with National Estuary Program partners to develop a research agenda that is focused on the ecosystem management and restoration topics included in Puget Sound management plans (Implementation Strategies).
 We engage directly with Implementation Strategy development teams and other experts and stakeholder groups to identify and prioritize uncertainties that impact the ability to plan and/or implement recovery activities.
 The result is a codeveloped research agenda that informs the Puget Sound Partnership’s Science Work Plan, Strategic Initiative Lead funding decisions, and the selection of PSI Critical Analysis projects.

 We use an adaptive process that involves identifying knowledge gaps or uncertainties, prioritizing the most important ones, addressing those priorities, and then feeding new knowledge about uncertainties back into recovery planning, implementation, and decision-making.
 This process supports the adaptive management of Puget Sound Implementation Strategies.
-Our process for curating and addressing uncertainties involves the steps described below and illustrated in this diagram.
+Our process for curating and addressing uncertainties involves the steps described below (and in an infographic) and is illustrated in the following diagram.

 We collate uncertainties that limit understanding of problems and potential solutions related to regional recovery targets.
 These uncertainties are generated during the development of Implementation Strategies and other recovery plans, during program implementation, and from other relevant sources such as workshops and symposia.